Roopam-mishra/Data-Structures-and-Algorithms-Coursera/README.md

 # Data-Structures-and-Algorithms-Coursera

-Completed 4 out of 6 courses of [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms) of Coursera.
+Completed 4 out of 6 courses of [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms) by University of California San Diego.

 This repository contains my solutions for the assignments of the four courses.
 The language I used in the solutions is C++.
 Here are my solutions.<br><br>